oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the property `stdoutStderr` of type `string`.

+- [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"

+    In the `run` object:

+    - Rename the `invocation` property to `invocations`.
+    - Change the type of the renamed `invocations` property to from `invocation` to `invocation[]`

+    NOTE: The name change was not in the change draft.
+I made an editorial change for that after the fact.

 ## Changes not yet approved

 - [Issue #75](https://github.com/oasis-tcs/sarif-spec/issues/75): "Ensure spec properly accounts for tools that emit line #'s only for code locations"